vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Sun and the Mocn.

 A scrutiny of the text shows that it is, with the exception of a few elements, almost completely astro nomical.
 A few verses in Chap.
 III, viz., Nos.
 9-12 deal with the trepidation theory of the precession of equinoxes.
-These are regarded by all critics of the Surya Siddhanta to be interpolations made after the 12th century.,
+These are regarded by all critics of the Surya Siddhānta to be interpolations made after the 12th century.,

 It will take us too much away from our main theme to give a critical account of this treatise, but every critic has admitted that the text does not show any influence of Ptolemy's Almagest.
 Prof. P. C. Sen gupta's introduction is particularly valuable.
 This Siddhānta indicates that longitudes should be calculated from Ujjain and makes no mention of Alexandria.
 Prof. Sengupta thinks that it dated from about 400 A.D., but a scrutiny of the co-ordinates of certain stars marking the ecliptic, which we have discussed in Appendix 5-B, shows that it might have utilized data collected about 280 A.D., when the star Cierā la Virginis), was close to the autumnal equinoctial point, and is therefore subsequent to 280 A.D.